mheap/nexmo-developer/_documentation/en/messages/concepts/whatsapp.md

   - A Vonage platform fee
   - A WhatsApp fee

+> **IMPORTANT**: Existing customers will by default remain on their current pricing model by default at the current per message pricing, with the option to move to the new conversation based pricing model.

 For more information on Vonage WhatsApp pricing, see the [Messages API pricing](https://www.vonage.com/communications-apis/messages/pricing/) page.
 Further information on the Conversation-Based Pricing model can be found in the [WhatsApp developer documentation](https://developers.facebook.com/docs/whatsapp/pricing)

-> **IMPORTANT**: Existing customers will by default remain on their current pricing model by default at the current per message pricing, with the option to move to the new conversation based pricing model.
+> **NOTE:** Since WhatsApp pricing is *per conversation* rather than *per message*, it is not possible to provide an accurate price per message.
+Therefore, the value given for the `price` property in the `usage` object contained in the body of a [Message Status callback](/api/messages-olympus#message-status) will be the *default price per conversation* rather than the actual price for *each message*.

 ## WhatsApp Number Hosting